 Food Service Operations and Retail Food Establishments (Risk Program)

-Food Service Operations and Retail Food Establishments are licensed and inspected by the Environmental Health Division.
-Restaurants, gas stations, grocery stores, school cafeterias, caterers, and other permanent facilities that sell food are required to be licensed under the Risk Program.
-The division requires plan review for new construction of food operations and for remodel of existing facilities prior to being licensed.
-Once licensed, the operations are inspected on an annual or biannual basis depending upon the risk level of the food operation and also responds to investigation of food borne illness complaints.
+Food Service Operations (FSOs) and Retail Food Establishments (RFEs) are licensed and inspected by the PCGHD Environmental Health Division.
+Restaurants, gas stations, grocery stores, school cafeterias, caterers, and other permanent facilities that sell food are required to be licensed under the Risk Program which is defined in OAC 3701-21-02.3 for FSOs and OAC 901: 3-4-05 for RFEs.

 Food Safety Training Opportunities

 LEVEL I TRAINING - PERSON IN CHARGE: Risk Level I, II, III, and IV food facilities must have at least one employee present during all hours of operation that has successfully completed the Level 1 Food Safety Training.
 This course can be completed online through ServSafe.
 For more information on this course, please click here.

 LEVEL II TRAINING - MANAGER COURSE: Risk Level III and IV food facilities must have at least one employee successfully complete the Level II Food Safety course and provide proof of completion with a certificate from the Ohio Department of Health.
 PCGHD is approved by the Ohio Department of Health to provide the Level II Ohio Food Safety Certification course.
 Our office will offer the two day Level II Manager Course on the following dates in 2018: